Mint vs Arch - Which one is choose? Key differences

 ✔️ Custom Mint Tools

-Unique utilities like Timeshift (backup), Warpinator (LAN sharing), and Mintstick (USB tool).
+Integrated utilities such as Timeshift (system snapshots), Warpinator (local file sharing), and Mintstick (USB creation).

-Graphical interface with package descriptions, screenshots, and user ratings.
+Graphical package manager with clear descriptions, screenshots, and user feedback.

-Especially with MATE or Xfce editions — great performance on low-spec systems.
+MATE and Xfce editions perform well on low-spec or legacy systems.

 Cons of Linux Mint